 Another simple way of stretching things out is to use slower tempos or triplet time (which effectively adds 50% to the duration of the basic beats).
 No surprise that “Scarborough Fair” and “The Times They Are A-Changing” use both of these techniques: they’re slower songs in 3 4 time.
 Other techniques for sustaining interest include the use of melodic variations or instrumental interludes to add some variety.

 But these approaches aren’t always enough, or aren’t always right for what you’re trying to achieve.
-In those cases, what can you do?
-In attempting to answer this, someone had a brilliant idea: rather than just repeating a single section, why not add a different section, a B relative to the A?
+So what can you do?
+In attempting to answer this, someone came up with a brilliant idea: rather than just repeating a single section, why not add a different section, a B relative to the A?
 But – and it’s a big but, which is one of the reasons it took a few hundred years – how can we make another section which by definition needs to move AWAY from where we are?
-As we’ve seen above, we’ve tried changes in tempo and melody, instrumental interludes, lots of lyrics … but none of those are enough to help us escape a single repeated block.
+As we’ve touched on above, we can have changes in tempo and melody, instrumental interludes, lots of lyrics … but none of those are enough to help us escape the limitations of going round and round a single repeated block.

 But there’s one change that you never see (or hear) in strophic form: change the underlying chord progression.
 But not just change the chords, shift the harmonic centre to a new key to create an audible difference.